uteke/contact-book/README.md

         | user-api : user api to get users from local storage

 ## Libraries
-- Compose UI & navigation with MVI pattern
+- Compose UI & navigation with an extended MVI pattern
 - DI with Koin
 - Networking with Retrofit & OkHttp
 - Json converter with Moshi